Riverside Criminal Defense Lawyer

 Drug offenses carry harsh penalties; any conviction will stick on your record and impact your ability to find future employment or housing.
 A defense attorney can attempt to avoid a conviction altogether or at least work on a plea bargain to try to avoid jail time or a felony.

 Drug possession has newly reduced penalties in California, but it is still a crime you don’t want to end up on the wrong side of.
 If you have a larger quantity of drugs, the state may choose to prosecute you for possession with intent to sell, which carries heavy penalties.
-Anyone higher up the chain of drug distribution or manufacturing will be dealing with the risk of years in prison.
-California takes seriously anyone involved in the drug network and will seek to put them in prison for a long time.

-How Do Plea Deals Work?
+How Do Plea Deals Work In Riverside, CA?

 Not every criminal trial goes to court for a trial by jury.
 In fact, most cases end up with a deal between the prosecutors and defense before the trial starts.
 Prosecutors normally deal with many cases at a time and want to reach a plea bargain in any case they can to free up time to deal with other matters.

-In a plea deal, the defense and prosecutors meet to discuss acceptable terms for both parties.
-The prosecutor will want the defendant to face some punishment for the crime, while the defense attorney will try to argue for the lowest punishment possible.
 If the two sides agree and the defendant signs off on the agreement, the two sides will enter into a plea bargain.
 In a plea bargain, the defendant admits guilt and forgoes the trial.
 In exchange, they will have a reduced charge or sentence.

 While you will still have to admit guilt in the case, you can secure a better outcome than if you lost at trial.
 Attorneys may push you to accept a plea deal if they believe you don’t have a solid chance of winning in open court.
 Even in open-and-shut cases, the prosecutor will likely be willing to make a deal to speed the process up.